Information for Children and Young People

 Great news!
 The 30 day WhatsUp Challenge returns Monday 20th April!
 Find out more.

-Keep Moving Suffolk, get physically active!
+Keep Moving Suffolk - exercise for children, get physically active!

 Move more has physical activity in the home and for children!